Complexity of Markov Chain Monte Carlo for Generalized Linear Models: Overview for GLMs

 \section{Overview for GLMs}

-In this section, we provide an overview of our results for GLMs with emphasis on Gaussian design.
-As mentioned in the introduction, our results accommodate more general covariate distributions, with precise assumptions stated in Section~\ref{csglm}, but we mainly present here the Gaussian case for clarity of exposition.
+In this section, we provide an overview of our results for GLMs with Gaussian design.
 Firstly, in Section~\ref{lrg}, we revisit Bayesian logistic regression with Gaussian priors, with the goal of clarifying the scaling in~$n,d$ of the condition number under data-generating assumptions.
 In Section~\ref{lrg2}, we present precise statements corresponding to the announced results.
-All of the proofs in this section can be found in Appendix~\ref{ovp}.

 We define a GLM with canonical link and random design.
 Let~$P_X$ be a probability distribution on~$\R^d$ with density~$p_X$ w.r.t.\ the Lebesgue measure and let~$(S,\mathcal{F},\eta)$ be a measure space with~$S\subseteq \mathbb{R}$.
 Let~$A\in C^2(\R )$ be convex.
 Let~$\phi>0$ and let~$\pmb{c}:S\rightarrow\mathbb{R}$ be a function.
 Throughout, we assume that for any~$\theta\in\R^d$, the function